-The day started with a presentation from Phil Poulten on the general requirements that come with GDPR, the history of data protection within the EU and the schedule for GDPR.
+The day started with a presentation from Phil Poulten on the general requirements that come with GDPR, including the history of data protection within the European Union and the future schedule for GDPR.

 The attendees were made aware of the substantial fines that accompany data breaches but also the opportunities of how to improve data privacy and protection.
 The 7 Guiding Principles of GDPR was introduced and it explained in relation to ensuring overall compliancy in ECM systems and improved information management.

 The morning session then moved on to a discussion with the participants sharing their experiences with GDPR.
 The discussion also covered the current level of readiness that they see within their own companies and within the companies they work with.
 Subjects such as the rights of employees under GDPR, as well as storage limitation, accuracy, data minimization and accountability were all debated.
 It became clear that most companies attending were within the bracket of the 48% of companies surveyed in April 2017.
 Meaning they were ’On the Right Track’.

 After an enjoyable lunch, the afternoon kicked off with data visualization and analysis.
 The ability of a company to readily identify unstructured data containing personal information will be paramount in meeting the GDPR Subject Access Requests within the 30-day time limit.
 Ilja Ziegler demonstrate our Reporting and Analytics solution for OpenText Content Server and how it would allow companies to quickly and easily identify high risk data types within their ECM system and target their GDPR strategy to ensure compliancy for these areas.
 The presentation also showed how Reporting and Analytics can be used across ECM and other systems, such as StreamServe, to increase efficiency in processing and improve system adoption and effective use.